troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/services.md

 layout: single
 author_profile: true
 ---
-I help athletes, coaches, and organizations make clear training and performance decisions using testing, monitoring, and structured strength & conditioning support.
+I help athletes, coaches, and organizations make clear decisions about training and performance through testing, monitoring, and structured strength & conditioning support.

 ### Performance Testing & Monitoring

 Clear, repeatable tests that show how prepared an athlete is and how their performance is changing over time.

-**Who this helps**
+**Who This Helps**
 - **For Coaches:** Shows who is ready to train hard, who needs adjustments, and where strengths and weaknesses are.
 - **For Athletes:** Shows what is improving, what needs work, and gives simple targets to guide training.
 - **For Organizations:** Ensures all athletes are tested the same way, creates clean records, and supports long-term planning.

-**What you get**
+**What You Get**
 - A standardized testing session with clear indicators of readiness and performance.
 - A concise report showing current status, recent changes, and priority focus areas.
 - Trend tracking across weeks or months to guide training adjustments.